-In conclusion, The Indian Emergency was a 21-month period from 1975 to 1977 when the Prime Minister of India, Indira Gandhi, imposed a state of emergency across the country in an effort to consolidate her power.
+The Indian Emergency was a 21-month period from 1975 to 1977 when the Prime Minister of India, Indira Gandhi, imposed a state of emergency across the country in an effort to consolidate her power.
 The emergency led to the suspension of civil liberties, censorship of press and the arrest of political opponents.
 The government also launched a forced sterilization campaign targeting poor and marginalized communities.

 The Emergency had a widespread opposition from political leaders, students, and civil rights activists.
 The emergency officially ended in 1977 and new elections were held.
 The legacy of the Indian Emergency remains a controversial and debated topic in Indian politics and serves as a reminder of the fragility of democratic institutions and the importance of maintaining checks and balances to prevent the concentration of power.

 - Six Stages of French Revolution